SomeWeekendReading/someweekendreading.github.io/_posts/2023-02-15-on-chatgpt.md

 ## So&hellip; what?

-What do you call a person who is very good at sounding persuasive and plausible, but absolutely bereft of fidelty to fact?
+What do you call a person who is very good at sounding persuasive and plausible, but absolutely bereft of fidelity to fact?
 A BS artist.
+(Yes, the aversive conditioning of my mis-spent childhood to this day prevent me from violating the "swearing" taboo.)

 And I was thinking that this was a good description of ChatGPT.
 Then, via [PZMyers on Mastodon](https://octodon.social/@pzmyers) I saw this perfect summary of the